Renders

 Fair use policy

-In your subscription, you're entitle to a render quota.
+In your subscription, you're entitled to a render quota.

-Your dashboard will show the actual status of renders. (with a delay of ±1 day).
+Your dashboard will show the actual status of renders for the full subsciption (all environments, with a delay of ±1 day).

-The light blue line shows the "6 month rolling average".
+The light blue line shows the "rolling average".

 Render quota are not a hard limit per month.
 If you generate more output than the render quota, we won’t block or watermark the output.

-When the 6 month rolling average exceeds the render quota, it's time to add extra render packs to increase your render quota to at least the 6 month average.
+When the rolling average exceeds the render quota, you will be invoiced an extra render pack to increase your render quota to at least the average.

 Average

-Total of past 183 days divided by 6
+E.g. 6 months rolling average calculation: Total of past 6 months divided by 6